About File Deletion

 Chromebook

-If you're using Chrome on Chromebook, you can delete files directly from the Bookshelf feature.
+If you're using Chrome on Chromebook with a paid plan, you can delete files directly from the Bookshelf feature.

 How to Delete from Reading Forest (Recommended)